We did it. We now know which migraine glasses are the best.

 And if wearing glasses isn’t really your thing, we also offer contact lenses with the same light filtering characteristics of our migraine glasses.

-TheraSpecs is another well-known maker of migraine glasses, but are they the best migraine glasses on the market?
+TheraSpecs is a well-known retailer of migraine glasses, but are they the best migraine glasses on the market?
 TheraSpecs lenses use the traditional FL-41 tint created back in 1991 to protect sensitive individuals from the effects of fluorescent light.
 This is good, but as we pointed out earlier, there have been many advancements made since then.

 Block Blue Light is Good